Why your bank is laughing at you?

 How much money do you keep in your current account?
-If you keep a sizable balance in your current account on a month-to-month basis, you’re likely losing money.
+If you keep a sizeable balance in your current account on a month-to-month basis, you’re likely losing money.
 That’s because current accounts are guaranteed to lose you money.

 Yes, current accounts are a necessary part of life.
 The provide easy access to cash, convenient purchasing power, and the ability to write cheques for larger purchases.
 Those benefits make current accounts ideal for funding monthly bills and day-to-day purchases.

 However, a current account can become a drain on your money if you keep a regular balance above and beyond the amount needed to fund expenses.
 That’s because current accounts generally don’t pay interest.
 Any money that sits in your current account will not grow because there’s no accumulation of interest.